wp-plugins/tabby-responsive-tabs/readme.txt

 = Can you create a customised stylesheet for me to fit in with the colours of my website? =

 Unfortunately this is beyond of the scope of the free support I can provide.
-You should be able to style your tabs to integrate closely with your theme using the optional [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on plugin.
+You can style your tabs to match your theme using the optional [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on plugin.

 Plugin support for Tabby Responsive Tabs is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.